 ON THIS PAGE: You will learn more about clinical trials, which are the main way that new medical approaches are studied to see how well they work.
 Use the menu to see other pages.

 What are clinical trials?

-Doctors and scientists are always looking for better ways to care for people with MDS.
+Doctors and scientists are always looking for better ways to care for people with myelodysplastic syndrome (MDS).
 To make scientific advances, doctors create research studies involving volunteers, called clinical trials.
 In fact, every drug that is now approved by the FDA was tested in clinical trials.

 Many clinical trials focus on new treatments.
-Researchers want to learn if a new treatment is safe, effective, and possibly better than the treatment doctors use now.
+Researchers want to learn if a new treatment is safe, effective, and possibly better than the standard treatment doctors use now.
 These types of studies evaluate new drugs, different combinations of existing treatments, new approaches to radiation therapy or surgery, and new methods of treatment.
 People who participate in clinical trials can be some of the first to get a treatment before it is available to the public.
 However, there are some risks with a clinical trial, including possible side effects and that the new treatment may not work.
 People are encouraged to talk with their health care team about the pros and cons of joining a specific study.